-But mobile devices and computers aren’t the only tools seniors need to maintain their health in remote care settings.
-Remote Patient Monitoring (RPM) solutions like heart monitors and Bluetooth-enabled scales provide physicians with critical patient data that can improve health outcomes and lead to significant cost savings for healthcare organizations.
+But mobile devices and computers aren’t the only tools seniors need in remote care settings.
+Remote Patient Monitoring (RPM) solutions like heart monitors and Bluetooth-enabled scales provide healthcare professionals with critical patient data that can improve health outcomes and lead to significant cost savings for healthcare institutions.

-As organizations ramp up the distribution of devices and seek to get seniors online, digital literacy programs like those launching in San José have become essential.
-While these programs take many forms, they all share the same goal: to help seniors feel connected to an increasingly technology-driven world.
+As organizations ramp up the distribution of devices and seek to get seniors online, device and software training programs have become essential.
+While these programs take many forms, they all share the same goal: to help those who didn’t grow up in a digital world feel connected.

 Learning how to use new devices can be challenging for even the most tech-savvy individual, leading to frustration and slow adoption rates.
 At Epiphany, we provide users of all ages with real-time support via a US-based live agent ready to help them retrieve forgotten passwords, access online portals, deploy at-home monitoring solutions, and more.
 Our agents are trained to exceed your quality standards, deliver world-class service, and represent your brand with confidence.

 As part of our comprehensive support solutions, we also handle all device logistics and training.
-From device procurement and provisioning to robust on-site and remote training sessions, we’re here to ensure your users are empowered with the tools and skills they need to take control of their health — 24 hours a day, seven days a week.
+From device procurement and provisioning to robust on-site and remote training, we’re here to ensure your users are empowered with the high-performing tools they need — 24 hours a day, seven days a week.